remoteintech/remote-jobs/company-profiles/novoda.md

 ## Remote status

-All employee's are allowed to work remote as they desire or when needed.
-We also have people working remote full time, for new employee's you have to work _an experience dependent_ minimum time from an onsite office before full remote will be considered.
+All employees are allowed to work remotely as they desire or when needed.
+We also have people working remotely full time.
+New employees have to work _an experience-dependent_ minimum amount of time from an onsite office before full remote will be considered.

-We use hangouts for all meetings, use other tools like Slack, Basecamp, Google communities and all work is documented onlne to really enable remote developers to work to the best ability.
+We use hangouts for all meetings and other tools like Slack, Basecamp, and Google communities.
+All work is documented onlne to really enable remote developers to work to the best of their abilities.

 ## Region